Southern marsupial mole: Taxonomy and phylogeny

-Although the family Notoryctidae is poorly represented in the fossil record there is evidence of at least one distinct genus Yalkaparidon, in the early Miocene sediments in the Riversleigh deposit in northern Australia.
+Although the family Notoryctidae is poorly represented in the fossil record there is evidence of at least one distinct genus Naraboryctes, in the early Miocene sediments in the Riversleigh deposit in northern Australia.

 Due to their highly specialized morphology and the fact that notoryctids share many common characteristics with other marsupials, there has been much debate surrounding their phylogeny.
 However, recent molecular studies indicate that notoryctids are not closely related to any of the other marsupial families and should be placed in an order of their own, Notoryctemorphia.

 Furthermore, molecular data suggests that Notoryctemorphia separated from other marsupials around 64 million years ago.
 Although at this time South America, Antarctica and Australia were still joined the order evolved in Australia for at least 40-50 million years.
 The Riversleigh fossil material suggests that Notoryctes was already well adapted for burrowing and probably lived in the rainforest that covered much of Australia at that time.
 The increase in aridity at the end of Tertiary was likely one of the key contributing factors to the development of the current highly specialized form of marsupial mole.
 The marsupial mole had been burrowing long before the Australian deserts came into being.